A2P 10DLC Messaging

 - Retain a local feel to your number with a local area code, and

 - Have one number for both calls and SMS

 You must register to use a long-code SMS number

-If you use a long-code SMS number, the new standards will require you to register your business and your SMS use cases (campaigns) shortly with US wireless carriers via the Campaign Registry: The central hub for registering A2P 10DLC messaging campaigns.
+If you use a long-code SMS number, the new standards require you to register your business and your SMS use cases (campaigns) with US wireless carriers via the Campaign Registry: The central hub for registering A2P 10DLC messaging campaigns.